bbc/news-apps-coding-challenge/README.md

 https://raw.githubusercontent.com/bbc/news-apps-ios-coding-challenge/master/analytics?event=load&data=100
 ```

-### Tap/Pull To Refresh
+### Pull To Refresh
-Ideally, the user should also be able to trigger a reload of the data from the server.
+Ideally, the user should also be able to trigger a reload of the data from the server, using a pull to refresh action.

 ### Languages
 For iOS roles, you can write the app in either Swift or Objective-C, but _you should avoid third party libraries_.
 If you use them, please explain why.
 For clarity, anything in the Apple SDKs we would consider first-party and an essential part of most any iOS app.